-(b) The Reimbursement and Disclosure Agent further agrees, in addition to payments or reimbursements required by subsection (a) above, to compensate and reimburse the Trust Institution and in accordance with Article VIII of the Trust Agreement, to the extent such compensation and expenses are not promptly reimbursed from the assets of the Trust and to indemnify and hold harmless the Owner Trustee and its directors, officers, shareholders, employees and agents (each an AIndemnified Party@), to the extent such indemnity is not promptly paid from the assets of the Trust in accordance with Article VIII of the Trust Agreement, from and against any and all expenses (including reasonable fees and expenses of counsel), losses, damages, liabilities, demands, charges, taxes, and claims of any nature whatsoever which may be imposed on, incurred by or asserted at any time against any Indemnified Party (whether or not subject to indemnification by any other person (including the Trust to the extent such are not paid promptly out of the assets of the Trust)) in any way relating to or arising out of this Agreement, the Trust Agreement, the administration of the Trust or the action or inaction of the Owner Trustee, the Trust or the Reimbursement and Disclosure Agent thereunder except for any of the foregoing that relate to the Owner Trustee=s failure to satisfy the Standard of Care.
+(b) The Reimbursement and Disclosure Agent further agrees, in addition to payments or reimbursements required by subsection (a) above, to compensate and reimburse the Trust Institution and Certificate Holders Beneficial Owners in accordance with Article VIII of the Trust Agreement, to the extent such compensation and expenses are not promptly reimbursed from the assets of the Trust and to indemnify and hold harmless the Owner Trustee and its directors, officers, shareholders, employees and agents (each an AIndemnified Party@), to the extent such indemnity is not promptly paid from the assets of the Trust in accordance with Article VIII of the Trust Agreement, from and against any and all expenses (including reasonable fees and expenses of counsel), losses, damages, liabilities, demands, charges, taxes, and claims of any nature whatsoever which may be imposed on, incurred by or asserted at any time against any Indemnified Party (whether or not subject to indemnification by any other person (including the Trust to the extent such are not paid promptly out of the assets of the Trust)) in any way relating to or arising out of this Agreement, the Trust Agreement, the administration of the Trust or the action or inaction of the Owner Trustee, the Trust or the Reimbursement and Disclosure Agent thereunder except for any of the foregoing that relate to the Owner Trustee=s failure to satisfy the Standard of Care.
 THE INDEMNITY SET FORTH HEREIN SHALL APPLY WHETHER OR NOT ANY OF THE MATTERS SUBJECT TO SUCH INDEMNITY ARISE FROM THE SOLE OR CONCURRENT NEGLIGENCE OF AN INDEMNIFIED PARTY.
 The Owner Trustee shall deliver to the Reimbursement and Disclosure Agent a copy of any and all written demands for payment out of the Trust Property hereunder, and on a termination of the Trust shall notify the Reimbursement and Disclosure Agent of any outstanding demands.
 The indemnities under this provision shall survive the termination of this Agreement, the Trust Agreement and the Trust.